-The Cardinal sought to establish an Absolute Monarchy in France, where the king would be, obeyed through the land and the feudal nobility no longer acted like independent lords.
+The Cardinal sought to establish an Absolute Monarchy in France, where the king would be, obeyed through the land, and the feudal nobility no longer acted like independent lords.
 He suppressed several conspiracies and rebellions and limited the powers of the nobility.
-Richelieu was very much a ‘realist’ in international affairs, and he allied himself with Protestant nations, though a Catholic to strengthen the position of his beloved France in Europe.
+Richelieu was very much a ‘realist’ in international affairs.
+He allied himself with Protestant nations, though a Catholic, to strengthen his position beloved France in Europe.
 He intervened in the Thirty Years War and changed the direction of that conflict.
-Richelieu died hated by many in 1642, and his work was continued by his handpicked successor Cardinal Mazarin, who completed his old master's work and created an absolute monarchy in France.
+Richelieu died hated by many in 1642.
+His work was continued by his hand-picked successor Cardinal Mazarin, who completed his old master's work and created an absolute monarchy in France.

-Richelieu made sweeping changes to the way that France was governed he expanded the standing army and the navy.
+Richelieu made sweeping changes to how France was governed.
+He expanded the standing army and the navy.
 He also made sure that the Royal Treasury regularly funded them for the first time.
-Richelieu was eager to remove the influence of the nobility from the bureaucracy, and he opened the civil service to commoners.
-However, many of these bought their positions and this lead to nepotism and corruption in the later years of Richelieu’s.
+Richelieu was eager to remove the nobility's influence from the bureaucracy, and he opened the civil service to commoners.
+However, many of these bought their positions, leading to nepotism and corruption in the later years of Richelieu’s.
 The Cardinal did make the bureaucracy more efficient and made sure that the royal budget was balanced.
 His most important reforms were in local government.
 Traditionally the local notables had been free to do what they like; they were expected to administer their district.